 They have really strong motors and can pump lots of water.
 Needless to say, as a self-respecting hobbyist, I was obligated to buy and try one for myself.

 I’m glad that I did.

 The huge added kit value aside, these filters do excellent filtration, while running absolutely stealthy.

-After the initial priming is done there was a slight background noise in the form of a gentle hum.
+After the initial priming is done there was slight background noise in the form of a gentle hum.
 But as soon as I closed the doors of the cabinet where I kept the filter it was gone.

 Fast forward 2 or 3 days in, the filter became completely silent, which I would assume has to do with the remanent priming.

-From all of the units on this list, I’d rank this filter right along the Fluval 07 Series, sharing the second place.
+From all of the units on this list, I’d rank this filter right along with the Fluval 07 Series, sharing second place.
 But that’s only upon proper use and after the remanent priming has taken place.

 Remember that all canister filters have this period when you first plug them in.

 Having said that let’s discuss the filter itself.

 This is probably the only device on this list with such added kit value (which is not the same as tech features!).

 By that, I mean that in the box you’ll also get 6 filter pads, active carbon media, 2 different types of bio-media, and a UV sterilizer.
 Holy smokes!

-Now, look the filter up on Chewy.com and check the price.
+Now, look the filter up on either Chewy.com or Amazon.com and check the price.

 Can you believe that?

-However there are cons, and I would like to mention those as well:
+However there are cons, and I would like to mention as well: